 December 6-9, 2015: Society for Risk Analysis Annual Meeting

-Save the date for the 2015 SRA Annual Meeting.
+Registration is now open for SRA’s 2015 Annual Meeting.
 SRA is a multidisciplinary, interdisciplinary, scholarly, international society that provides an open forum for all those who are interested in risk analysis.
 Risk analysis is broadly defined to include risk assessment, risk characterization, risk communication, risk management, and policy relating to risk, in the context of risks of concern to individuals, to public- and private-sector organizations, and to society at a local, regional, national, or global level.
 More information is available on the SRA website.

 Join our mailing list to keep informed about these and other HCRA events.